sa7mon/S3Scanner/README.md

 optional arguments:
-  -h, --help              show this help message and exit -o, --out-file OUTFILE  Name of file to save the successfully checked buckets in (Default: buckets.txt) -c, --include-closed    Include found but closed buckets in the out-file -d, --dump              Dump all found open buckets locally -l, --list              List all found open buckets locally
+  -h, --help              show this help message and exit -o, --out-file OUTFILE  Name of file to save the successfully checked buckets in (Default: buckets.txt) -d, --dump              Dump all found open buckets locally -l, --list              List all found open buckets locally
 </pre>

 The tool takes in a list of bucket names to check.
-Found S3 domains are output to file with their corresponding region in the format 'domain:region'.
-The tool will also dump the contents of 'open' buckets locally.
+Found S3 buckets are output to file.
+The tool will also dump or list the contents of 'open' buckets locally.

 ### Interpreting Results